martenframework/marten/docs/docs/handlers-and-http/generic-handlers.md

 If the schema is valid, a temporary redirect is issued by using the URL corresponding to the `#success_route_name` value (although it should be noted that the way to generate this success URL can be overridden by defining a `#success_url` method).
 By default, the handler does nothing when the processed schema is valid (except redirecting to the success URL).

 #### Callbacks

 Callbacks let you define logics that are triggered before or after the validation of the schema.
-This allows you to easily intercept validation and handle the response independently of the schema validty.
-Two callbacks are supported: `before_schema_validation`, `after_schema_validation`, `after_successful_schema_validation` and `after_failed_schema_validation`.
+This allows you to easily intercept validation and handle the response independently of the schema validity.
+Four callbacks are supported: `before_schema_validation`, `after_schema_validation`, `after_successful_schema_validation` and `after_failed_schema_validation`.

 All callbacks can optionally return a [`Marten::HTTP::Response`](pathname:///api/dev/Marten/HTTP/Response.html).
-When a HTTP response is returned all pending callbacks and the success/fail response are skipped.
+When a HTTP response is returned, all following callbacks are skipped and the obtained response is returned directly, thus bypassing responses that might have been returned after by the handler.

 ##### `before_schema_validation`

-`before_schema_validation` callbacks are executed _before_ a schema is checked for validty.
+`before_schema_validation` callbacks are executed _before_ a schema is checked for validity.
 For example, this capability can be leveraged to inspect the incoming request and verify that a user is logged in:

 ```crystal